 - Programs provide individual housing stabilization and/or case management services to program participants at least monthly.
-These services include: - Housing stability services to assist participants in locating and obtaining suitable, affordable permanent housing, including: - Assessment of housing barriers, needs, and preferences. - Development of an action plan for locating housing. - Housing search. - Outreach to and negotiation with landlords or property owners. - Tenant counseling. - Assessment of housing for compliance with program type requirements for habitability, lead-based paint and rent reasonableness. - Assistance with submitting rental applications. - Understanding lease agreements. - Arranging for utilities. - Making moving arrangements. - Assuring participants have the basics at move-in, including simple furnishings, mattresses, and cooking utensils like pots and pans. - Case management services, including assessing, arranging, coordinating, and monitoring the delivery of individualized services to facilitate housing stability for participants who have obtained and maintained permanent housing through the homelessness prevention or rapid rehousing program by: - Developing, in conjunction with the participant, an individualized housing and service plan with a path to permanent housing stability. - Developing, securing, and coordinating services. - Obtaining federal, state, and local benefits. - Monitoring and evaluating program participants' progress towards goals. - Providing information about and referrals to other providers. - Conducting 3-month evaluations to determine ongoing program eligibility. - Programs may offer other services, including: - Legal services to resolve a legal problem prohibiting a program participant from obtaining or retaining permanent housing (only ESG and CoC), including: - Client intake.
+These services include: - Housing stability services to assist participants in locating and obtaining suitable, affordable permanent housing, including: - Assessment of housing barriers, needs, and preferences. - Development of an action plan for locating housing. - Housing search. - Outreach to and negotiation with landlords or property owners. - Tenant counseling. - Assessment of housing for compliance with program type requirements for habitability, lead-based paint and rent reasonableness. - Assistance with submitting rental applications. - Understanding lease agreements. - Arranging for utilities. - Making moving arrangements. - Assuring participants have the basics at move-in, including simple furnishings, mattresses, and cooking utensils like pots and pans. - Case management services, including assessing, arranging, coordinating, and monitoring the delivery of individualized services to facilitate housing stability for participants who have obtained and maintained permanent housing through the homelessness prevention or rapid rehousing program by: - Developing, in conjunction with the participant, an individualized housing and service plan with a path to permanent housing stability. - Developing, securing, and coordinating services. - Obtaining federal, state, and local benefits. - Monitoring and evaluating program participants' progress towards goals. - Providing information about and referrals to other providers. - Conducting 3-month evaluations to determine ongoing program eligibility. - o Programs may offer other services, including: - Legal services to resolve a legal problem prohibiting a program participant from obtaining or retaining permanent housing (only ESG and CoC), including: - Client intake. - Preparation of cases for trial. - Provision of legal advice. - Representation of legal advice.